 From the runway show invite to a T-shirt

-The post Flamboyant Matadors in Exciting Colours “Adam and Eve: Rastas of Today” S/S 1991 first appeared on Vintage Junior Gaultier Clothes.
+The post Flamboyant Matadors in Exciting Colours “Adam and Eve: Rastas of Today” S/S 1991 first appeared on Vintage Jean Paul Gaultier & Junior Gaultier Collections.

 ]]>